aLotOfGluten/SustainScapesOpti_Capstone_PUC/README.md

 - **`/config_solve_parallelized.py`**: Configure parameters and path for joining solutions and performing local search optimization.
 To add or change datasets, just change the path in the variables **`names`**, **`problems_pathlist`** and **`problem_path`**.
 - **`/config_join_local_search.py`**: Configure parameters and path for joining solutions and performing local search optimization.
 To add or change datasets, just change the path in the variables **`pathlist`** and **`problem_path`**.

-All paths are relative to the main folder.
+All paths are relative to the main directory.

 2. Prepare Data